ULHPC/tutorials/advanced/ParallelExec/README.md

 ## OpenFOAM

-Check for the available versions of OpenFOAM:
+Check for the available versions of OpenFOAM on Gaia:

        (node)$> module spider openfoam